Why Make a Will?

-Naomi Pinder, from Catherine Higgins Law, explains the importance of making a Will and taking part in Woodlands Hospice Will Campaign this April:
+Naomi Pinder, from Catherine Higgins Law, explains the importance of making a Will and taking part in Woodlands Hospice Will Campaign:

-Reasons to make your Will during Woodlands Hospice Will Campaign
+Reasons to make your Will through Woodlands Hospice Will Campaign

 Most of us know that it is very important to make a Will so that our loved ones are protected and our wishes are carried out after we have died, yet it can be very difficult to actually take positive action and make the all-important Will.
 The result is that most of us die without having made legal arrangements to decide our funeral arrangements, who deals with finances, who looks after our minor children and who actually benefits from our estate.
 The result can be chaotic and distressing for those we leave to grieve.